jamesurobertson/aws-s3-pern-demo/README.md

 };
 ```

-We can now add a new case to our reducer
+You can now add a new case to your reducer

 ```javascript
 switch (action.type) {